Thompson Sampling with Information Relaxation Penalties: Conclusion

-With the penalty function $z_t^\textsc{TS}( \mathbf{a}_{1:t}; \omega ) \defeq r_t( \mathbf{a}_{1:t}; \omega ) - \mu_{a_t}( \theta_{a_t} )$, the inner problem \eqref{e-inner-problem} reduces to
+With the penalty function $z_t^\textsc{TS}( \mathbf{a}_{1:t}, \omega ) \defeq r_t( \mathbf{a}_{1:t}, \omega ) - \mu_{a_t}( \theta_{a_t} )$, the inner problem \eqref{e-inner-problem} reduces to

-Given an outcome $\omega$, in the presence of penalties, a hindsight optimal action sequence is to keep pulling one arm $a_1^* = \argmax_a \mu_a(\theta_a)$, $T$ times in a row.
-The resulting performance bound is equivalent to the conventional regret benchmark, i.e.,
+Given an outcome $\omega$, and in the presence of penalties, a hindsight optimal action sequence is to keep pulling the true best arm, i.e., $\argmax_a \mu_a(\theta_a)$, for $T$ times in a row.
+The resulting performance bound $W^\textsc{TS}$ reduces to the conventional performance benchmark,

-which measures how much the DM could have achieved if the parameters are revealed in advance.
-The corresponding IRS policy $\pi^\textsc{TS}$ is equivalent to Thompson Sampling: when the sampled outcome $\tilde{\omega}$ is used instead, it pulls the arm $\argmax_a \mu_a(\tilde{\theta}_a)$ where each $\tilde{\theta}_a \sim {\cal P}_a(y_a)$, and this sampling-based decision making is repeated at each epoch, while updating the belief sequentially, as described in \textsc{IRS-Outer} in Algorithm \ref{alg-irs}.
+which measures how much the DM could have achieved if the parameters had been revealed in advance.

-Note that the optimal solution is determined by the parameters $\bm{\theta}$ only -- it does not need to consider the future rewards, and thus it takes $O(K)$ computations to make a single decision in policy or to obtain a single sample of performance bound.
+\begin{remark} The performance bound $W^\textsc{TS}$ is the conventional benchmark that has been widely used in the Bayesian regret analysis \citep{Lai85, Russo14, Russo17}.
+The Bayesian regret of a policy $\pi$ is defined as